ikzelf/zbxdb/doc/trouble_shooting.md

 1) total failure
 2) some items or hosts are not found in zabbix.

 There are a lot of queries.
 They generate key value pairs and need corresponding items in zabbix to store their data.
 Sometimes I receive new queries, most of the times without the template modifications.
 This should not be hard to fix.
-If you see metrics that are queried, feel free to add them to the template and share using a pull request.
+If you see metrics that are queried but not in the template, feel free to add them to the template and share using a pull request.

+Sharing each others work makes us all better.